hansott/firewall-php/README.md

 Zen is an embedded Web Application Firewall that autonomously protects your PHP apps against common and critical attacks.

-Zen protects your PHP apps by preventing user input containing dangerous strings, which allow SQL injections.
-It runs on the same server as your PHP app for simple [installation](https://pypi.org/project/aikido_zen/#installation) and zero maintenance.
+Zen protects your PHP apps by preventing user input containing dangerous strings, thus protecting agains attacks like SQL injection.
+It runs on the same server as your PHP app for simple [installation](#Installation) and zero maintenance.

 ## Features